selene-bshe/Stanford-ME344/UserGuide.md

 ### 3. Submiting another Jupyeter job:
 ```
-sbatch jupyter_gmx.slurm
+sbatch jupyter_submit.slurm
 ```
 With this job running in background, open a new terminal in the local computer, and run the following command:
 ```
 ssh -L 8888:localhost:8888 bshe@hpcc-cluster-23 -t ssh -N -L 8888:localhost:8888 compute-1-1
 ```
 You will be asked to enter password for `hpcc-cluster-23` and `compute-1-1` nodes.
-Use `stanfordme344` again.
+Use `stanfordme344` for both case.
 There should be no output, and simply proceed to next step.

 ### 4. Visualization with Jupyter notebook
 We will now use a browser to run Jupyter notebook.
 Go back to the first terminal that was running `sbatch` on, and enter the command: